J-Siu/johnsiu.com/content/blog/oneplus-2-launched.md

 ---
 author: "John Siu"
 date: 2015-07-28T12:07:09Z
-description: "OnePlus 2 Lanuched"
+description: "OnePlus 2 Launching excitment."
 tags: ["oneplus","phone"]
-title: "OnePlus 2 Lanuched"
+title: "OnePlus 2 Launched"
 type: "blog"
 ---

-Oneplus officially launched their 2nd generation phone last night.
+OnePlus officially launched their 2nd generation phone last night.
 Review is not out yet, but it look beautiful in their VR launch video and in the product site.
 <!--more-->

-I am a Oneplus One user.
+I am a OnePlus One user.
 However the touch screen start to act strange since I dropped it in the sink, and have been debating getting a screen replacement or wait for the new one.
-Watching the launch last night, I am sold on the Oneplus Two.
+Watching the launch last night, I am sold on the OnePlus Two.

 ### Like